trailofbits/maat/CONTRIBUTING.md

 - clone Maat's repository on your development machine
 - follow instructions in [HACKING.md](./HACKING.md) to build and test Maat in developer mode
-- create a new branch and implement your feature in it
+- create a new branch and implement your feature in it.
+You should base your branch on `master` for bug fixes and on `dev-next` for new features
 - create a pull request for your branch

 If you're wondering whether a given feature is worth implementing, or if you're unsure about how it should be integrated in the existing code-base, feel free to [open a discussion](https://github.com/trailofbits/maat/discussions) on our Github so that we can talk about it beforehand.